Folobe26/iOS-mortal-roadmap/README.md

     - UILabel and UITextView

 Use UICollectionView for **Horizental & Vertical scrolling**.
 Use UITableView for **Vertical scrolling**.
 So if you want to implement an horizental scrolling UI element, you can only use UICollectionView.

+The key improvement in efficiency in TableView or CollectionView is to reuse a UITableView/UICollectionViewCell without creating and destroying it.
+But it also brings us some **"problems"** in daily development, like forgetting to reset some UI related properties in `prepareForReuse`.

 No matter UICollectionView and UITableView, under UIKit's MVC arch, we provide a datasource and a delegate for these 2 UI classes.
 Data source for data spec.
 Delegate for scrolling, sizing, configuring...

 You can see delegate method is completely a ball of mud.
 IGListKit comes up to help you out.